aethe/fireplace/README.md

 let logger = Logger()
 ```

-Attach the logger to the console or a file.
+Attach the logger to the console or a file (or both).

 ```swift
 logger.addLog(Console())